-In 2019 the Supervisory Board asked an external agency to assess a benchmark analysis of the existing remuneration policy of the Management Board.
-Based on this input and that of various stakeholders, the Supervisory Board has presented the new remuneration policy to the Annual General Meeting in April 2020 and the AGM adopted the new policy.
-In 2020 no benchmark analysis has been performed.
+In 2021 the Supervisory Board asked an external agency to assess a benchmark analysis of the existing remuneration policy of the Management Board.
+Based on this input and that of various stakeholders, the Supervisory Board will present an adjusted remuneration policy to the Annual General Meeting in April 2022.